-Second, it is important to realize that a classification like the one suggested by the above table is only a cross-section or time-slice of the entire process of disciplinary evolution.
+Second, it is important to realize that a classification like the one suggested by Table is only a cross section or time slice of the entire process of disciplinary evolution.
 To obtain a complete evolutionary representation one would have to combine a cross-sectional description with a longitudinal study.
-Such a cross-sectional and longitudinal study of operations research, for example, would show not only the successive changes in the pool of concepts and techniques available at different points in time, but also a continuous evolution in aims, methods, and evaluative criteria (in short, in the self-image of the discipline) reflecting, at least in part, analogous developments in systems and policy analysis.
-Instead of a linear development, in which systems analysis follows operations research and is followed by policy analysis-a linear order which has been adopted here only for expository reasons-what we have in fact is a dialectical sequence
+Such a cross-sectional and longitudinal study of operations research, for example, would show, not only the successive changes in the pool of concepts and techniques available at different points in time, but also a continuous evolution in aims, methods, and evaluative criteria (in short, in the self-image of the discipline) reflecting, at least in part, analogous developments in systems and policy analysis.
+Instead of a linear development, in which systems analysis follows operations research and is followed by policy analysis-a linear order which has dialectical been adopted here only for expository reasons-what we have in fact is a sequence in which different modes of analysis coexist in more or less close mutual interaction.
+Thus, in recent issues of journals like Operations Research and Management Science one finds articles on air-pollution control and water quality management, on majority voting and distributional constraints on public expenditure planning, on evaluation of the quality of social services and implementation of new ideas in bureaucracies, on decision analysis and medical malpractice, even on the design of electoral districts-topics and papers that could have appeared also in Policy Sciences, Policy Analysis, or some economics journal.